kyma-project/control-plane/docs/internal/investigations/runtime-governor-poc/governor/component/README.md

 # Runtime Governor component - Implementation details

-This directory contains the source code and Helm chart for Kyma Control Plane Runtime Governor.
+This directory contains the source code and Helm chart for the Kyma Control Plane Runtime Governor.

 ## Overview

 Runtime Governor exposes a simple REST API that returns Runtime configurations.
-The application periodically reloads configuration from the `runtime-governor-config` ConfigMap in the `kcp-poc` Namespace.
+The application periodically reloads configuration from the `runtime-governor-config` ConfigMap in the `cp-poc` Namespace.
 The configuration file has the following form:

 ```yaml
 runtimes: